Running A Business

 Just like any worthy endeavor, your general contractor business needs a plan.
 In its simplest form, this document will outline what your business is going to do and how you’re going to do it.

 So what goes in your plan?
-The best way to think of it is a collection of answers.
+The best way to think of it is as a collection of answers.
 In the process of answering important questions about your future business, you’ll develop the framework that will guide your business into the future.

 Possible questions to prime the pump include: